11 unusual and wacky races in the Isle of Man - Not just the TT Races

 Get your gear on (fancy dress optional) and join in.
 The Manxies may have an advantage due to perfect training conditions of hills and wind, but everyone is welcome.

-So once the borders are open, why not make a holiday of it.
+So why not make a holiday of it!
 Read on to see how you can combine a great day out with some competitive spirit…

 1.Tin bath championships